jeanmichaeldiei/11785-Text-to-Sketch/README.md

     ```bash
     python test.py --dataroot ./datasets/face2sketch/testA --name face2sketch --model test --no_dropout --netG unet_256 --num_test 50
     ```
-- The test results will be saved to a html file here: `./results/face2sketch/latest_test/index.html`.
+- The test results will be saved saved at ./results/.

 # NOTE:
 For more detailed descriptions of AttnGAN and Image-to-Image translation (CycleGAN), please refer to their READMEs:\